Eight Fun Things to Do in Sydney with Kids

 Sydney is a great city by any measure.
 It’s modern, accessible, beachy, hip and the food is awesome!
+There are some many fun things to do in Sydney with kids!
 We spent a week there in June and could easily go back for another week.
 The Winter weather is glorious – all these pictures were taken in mid-June and just look at the sunny skies!
+If you’re looking for fun things to do with kids in Sydney and activities for kids in Sydney, let me help you by showing you the eight things we did that were the most fun on our week-long visit.

 Visit Taronga Zoo

 Taronga Zoo is a great place to start your visit to Sydney with kids.
+It’s probably one of the most well-know kids activities Sydney.
 Not only is it full of wonderful, entertaining animals but it’s also in an incredibly scenic spot on the harbour opposite the central city.
 You can get up close with a koala (but NSW law says you can’t hold them), watch the seal show, spy on the gorillas and stalk the big cats.
 There’s a kids playground with farm animals for little ones.

 Head out to the Blue Mountains